Olympus E-300 versus Olympus E-1

 Both the E-300 and the E-1 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the E-300 was followed by the Olympus E-330.

 So how do things add up?
-Is the Olympus E-300 better than the Olympus E-1 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Olympus E-300 and the Olympus E-300?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (8 vs 4.9MP) with a 28% higher linear resolution.